realdylanwebb/ComputeBroker/README.md

 ## API Endpoints
+If you'd rather make your own API requests, here's the raw API endpoints.
-All request and response bodies are in JSON
+All request and response bodies are in JSON format.
 ### Registering a client
 ```
 POST /client